-When we worked on this paper, one of our principles has been to separate the geometric aspects from the categorical ones, and to a large extent \S\S\ref{sec:categorical-odp}--\ref{sec:kronecker} are categorical, \S\ref{sec:absorption} combines categories with geometry, while \S\S\ref{sec:nodal-varieties}--\ref{sec:nodal-absorption} are mostly geometric.
-On the other hand, we managed to develop the categorical aspects much further than our geometric applications required, and we feel these developments are interesting and might be useful for further research; curious readers can find these in~\cite{KS:hfd}.
+When we worked on this paper, one of our principles was to separate the geometric aspects from the categorical ones, and to a large extent Sections~\ref{sec:categorical-odp}--\ref{sec:kronecker} are categorical, Section~\ref{sec:absorption} combines categories with geometry, while Sections~\ref{sec:nodal-varieties}--\ref{sec:nodal-absorption} are mostly geometric.
+On the other hand, we managed to develop the categorical aspects much further than our geometric applications required.
+We feel these developments are interesting and might be useful for further research; curious readers can find these in~\cite{KS:hfd}.

-In fact, \cite{KS:hfd} includes a systematic treatment of the notion of homologically finite objects, briefly mentioned in Lemma~\ref{lem:Pinf}, with an emphasis on the relation between semiorthogonal decompositions of a triangulated category and the category of its homologically finite-dimensional objects, that leads to a relation between semiorthogonal decompositions of~$\Db(X)$ and~$\Dp(X)$, a development of the concept of categorical contractions and crepancy, and a generalization of the relation between~$\Pinfty2$-objects on the special fiber~$X$ and exceptional objects on the total space~$\cX$ of a smoothing observed in Theorem~\ref{thm:intro-pinfty2} to any admissible subcategories of~$\Db(X)$.
+In fact, \cite{KS:hfd} includes a systematic treatment of the notion of homologically finite-dimensional objects, briefly mentioned in Lemma~\ref{lem:Pinf}, with an emphasis on the relation between semiorthogonal decompositions of a triangulated category and the category of its homologically finite-dimensional objects, that leads to a relation between semiorthogonal decompositions of~$\Db(X)$ and~$\Dp(X)$.
+It also contains a development of the concept of categorical contractions and crepancy, and a generalization of the relation between~$\Pinfty2$-objects on the special fiber~$X$ and exceptional objects on the total space~$\cX$ of a smoothing (observed in Theorem~\ref{thm:intro-pinfty2}) to any admissible subcategories of~$\Db(X)$.

 We would also like to mention that the results of the present paper are related to the big project aimed at the study of semiorthogonal decompositions of algebraic varieties in degenerating families.
 We refer to~\cite{K21:icm} for a survey of other results in this direction.